sanjaykumar061/E-medicalsite/README.md

 # E-medicalsite
 Designed using JSP as Frontend and SQL as database.
-The Front end tools are HTML,CSS and Javascript.The EMedical Site is an online platform aimed at providing comprehensive healthcare services and information to users.
+The Front end tools are HTML and CSS.The E-Medical Site is an online platform aimed at providing comprehensive healthcare services and information to users.
 It serves as a centralized hub for medical resources, consultation, and education.
 ![Index](https://github.com/sanjaykumar061/E-medicalsite/assets/114355525/5cb1ec08-d4eb-4236-a051-02bc2f931c63)